processone/eturnal/docker-k8s/README.md

   * This STUN service may be exchanged by defining a different external STUN service with the `STUN_SERVICE` environment variable, which defaults to: `STUN_SERVICE="stun.conversations.im 3478"`.
 Note: the stun client **only supports UDP** queries.
   * If that fails, consider defining the `relay_ipv4_address` (and `relay_ipv6_address`) either within a mounted `eturnal.yml` file or with the `ETURNAL_RELAY_IPV4_ADDR` (and `ETURNAL_RELAY_IPV6_ADDR`) environment variable to enable the TURN service.
 Note: the **IPv6 address is optional**.
   * If the external STUN lookup is not desired, define the environment variable `STUN_SERVICE=false` in the `docker run` command.
-* If eturnal shall bind directly to privileged ports (<1024), then the `docker run` option `--security-opt no-new-privileges` must not be used, since the unprivileged eturnal user needs to escalate the `CAP_NET_BIND_SERVICE`.
+* If eturnal shall bind directly to privileged ports (<1024), then the `docker run` option `--security-opt no-new-privileges` must not be used, since the unprivileged eturnal user needs to escalate `CAP_NET_BIND_SERVICE`.

 ## Custom TLS certificates and dh-parameter file